-The following structure is a very good, step-by-step method you can use on any ToK essay to get very high marks.
+The following structure is a very good, step-by-step method you can use on any ToK essay to get a great mark.

 Here are the main things to keep in mind when you're using this method:

-And I've also created a lot of resources (videos, notes, etc) to help with with the TOK presentation, here.
+And I've also created a lot of resources (videos, notes, etc) to help with with the TOK exhibition here.

 The structure on this page will give you a strong foundation for your essay and then we're going to make your essay as insightful as possible.

 Before you can begin your real/final essay, you’ll want to look at the Prescribed Title (something like: “What is it about mathematics and science that makes them so convincing?” and think about it.

 Get some of your initial ideas down on paper.

 Now, take your prescribed title and choose two AOKs to explore it with (here are my notes for each AOK, each WOK and every Theme).
 Then you can explore these aspects in your essay.

 I normally recommend exploring just 2 AoK's in the main body of your essay and then include a few insights into WOKs around the edges (more on this in a bit).

 The essay contains two body sections (or "developments").
 Each body section will look at a certain area of knowledge or way of knowing.